lemu94/Calculatrice---Ngrx/README.md

 ## Goals

 the objective of this application is to highlight the usefulness of stores with NGRX in a calculator application

+If you have any suggestions for improvements, please don't hesitate.